bethaitman/bethsite/content/posts/german.md

 Deliberate practice has been game-changing for me, and I wanted to share a few examples of how I've applied the ideas above.

-### The early days: I don't know any words
+### The early days

-When I moved to Switzerland, I barely knew a word of German.
+**I don't know any words:** When I moved to Switzerland, I barely knew a word of German.
 And in those early days that was my biggest limitation: I just simply had no idea what speech or text was saying.
 I needed words.

 **What I did:** German flashcards, using [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 It was incredibly boring, but it unlocked the first level of comprehension for me.
 I also noticed that it combined really well when I was getting more exposure to spoken and written German: if I noticed a word from a flashcard in some text, it stuck much better in my head.

-### Being in the world: I don't understand when people speak to me
+### Being in the world

-The flashcards helped a lot with reading text, but it wasn't actually helping me understand what others were saying.
+**I don't understand when people speak to me:** The flashcards helped a lot with reading text, but it wasn't actually helping me understand what others were saying.
 In hindsight, this wasn't a surprise.
 My practice was focused on reading and recognising text, without any aural input.

 **What I did:** listening to podcasts.
 [Echo Der Zeit](https://www.srf.ch/audio/echo-der-zeit) is a great news show and they articulate beautifully clearly; [Beziehungskosmos](https://www.beziehungskosmos.com/) is a show about relationships and psychology, and helped me a lot with Swiss German.